numericube/lektor-i18n-plugin/README.md

 original `contents.lr` files to produce all the `contents-<language>.lr` files in their respective directories.

-Due to the way Lektor building system is designed, all these steps happen on every build.
-This means that sometime, after translating the `contents-*.po` files, it might be required to run the build system twice to see the translation appear in the final HTML files.

 ### Project file

 It's still the user responsability to modify the project file in order to